xiaodaigh/TraitWrappers.jl/README.md

 end

 function predict(jlts::IterableTraitWrapper, df::ColumnAccessible)
     mapreduce(x->predict(x, object(df)), +, object(jlts))
 end
 ```

-If  more traits are needed in a function signature, I can just do that and not have to double the number of arguments.
-I also find the `TraitWrapper` to be clearer as I can see which trait corresponds to which argument better and I am clearly expressing which argument I expect to have a certain trait.
+Finally, if  more traits are needed in a function signature, they can be added without having to double the number of arguments.

+In conclusion, I hope you find that `TraitWrapper` makes it clearer which trait corresponds to which argument better, and it is easier to clearly express which argument is expected to have a certain trait.